mastarstrange/mastarstrange.github.io/README.md

-# site4thuva v002: `humbled`
+# sooriya

-### hola strangers! 👋🏽
+### hola amigos! 👋🏽

-this is the second version of my site made with lots of 🖤. so if you want to see some self loathing feel free to visit and surf.
+this is the second version of my site made with lots of 🖤. so if you want to see some self loathing feel free to surf.

 have fun learning.

 give it a star if you can and chill. see ya on the other side. ✌🏽

 ## stack